Insider Tips: Sausalito Ferry Bike Guidelines

 - There is not an arbitrary bike capacity for each vessel, since it all depends on how many passengers buy tickets.
 The larger ferries are designed to carry 200 bikes.

 - You can’t charge anything except your phone, tablet or laptop on the ferry.
+So the electric scooter needs to be charged up before you board.
+As does your Acme 2000 roadrunner-hunting net-casting-unit.

 - Folding bikes are OK, but must be stored in a carry-on bag beneath a seat (or as directed by the crew).
 They can’t be placed in the onboard bike racks used by standard bikes.